lucameglio/RL-Homework-3/README.md

 ## Executing a Trajectory

-To execute the predefined or user-defined trajectory using the offboard RL node:
+To execute the predefined trajectory using the offboard RL node:

 ```bash
 ros2 run offboard_rl trajectory